 1. Configuring a New Active Policy

-• In the application settings, navigate to the Active Policy tab.
+• In the project settings, navigate to the Active Policy tab.

 • Choose between Draft or Fixed Version.